OS-IT1/scriptCTF_writeups/foreign_design/README.md

 ```python
 encoded = [32,92,4,104,106,76,96,113,42,65,22,43,203,84,220,98,210,71,29,123,20,125,199,76,230,117,243,84,54,103,197,104,251,83,253,128,159]
 ```
 The total 37 elements matches the required flag length.
-During
 ## Constraints
 This was know from the format